-In a simpler description: it increases the production of FSH and FSH is the hormone that induces the ovary to produce follicles and eggs.
+In a simpler description—it increases the production of FSH, and FSH is the hormone that induces the ovary to produce follicles and eggs.

 Clomiphene is associated with a fair number of side effects.
-A small percentage of women will experience mild headaches, bloating, hot flashes or visual symptoms.
+A small percentage of women will experience mild headaches, bloating, hot flashes, or visual symptoms.
 If you experience visual effects, you need to stop the medication and notify your doctor right away.
 A rather large percentage of couples report that the use of clomiphene results in some emotional instability.
 If you are taking clomiphene and find that your emotions are a little hard to control, especially in the second half of the cycle, blame it on the clomiphene.

 There are no known risks to the fetus or adverse effects on the infant should conception occur.
 Ovarian cysts may occur in some individuals on clomiphene, but if no additional clomiphene is given, the cysts will almost always resolve on their own.

-Clomid is the only oral FDA approved medication for ovulation induction.
-Letrozole is approved by the FDA exclusively for the treatment of post-menopausal women with breast cancer.
+Clomid is the only oral FDA-approved medication for ovulation induction.
+Letrozole is approved by the FDA exclusively for the treatment of postmenopausal women with breast cancer.
 Use of letrozole for ovulation induction is an off-label use.
 Many medications are used for off-label indications.

-Many studies have since been done and have not showed an increased risk of birth defects with use of letrozole.
+Many studies have since been done and have not shown an increased risk of birth defects with use of letrozole.
 Letrozole has a half-life of forty hours.
-When used for ovulation induction, it is completely cleared from you blood by the time of conception.
+When used for ovulation induction, it is completely cleared from your blood by the time of conception.
 This makes it very difficult to explain how the use of letrozole could result in congenital malformations.
-There is no question that this medication should not be used during pregnancy, but it is used for ovulation induction only following the onset of a normal menses and a negative pregnancy test.
+There is no question that this medication should not be used during pregnancy, but it is used for ovulation induction only following the onset of normal menses and a negative pregnancy test.